SlateCoding/Pollax/README.md

 This project was created just for fun and educational purposes; please do not take it seriously...
 There is, unfortunately, no installer!
+This project could use quite some work; there are many bugs.